doshidak/showdex/README.md

   > This runs [**`patch-package`**](https://github.com/ds300/patch-package), which reads from the [**`patches`**](./patches) directory and applies the `diff` to the corresponding package in *your* `node_modules`.
   >
+  > [Patch for `@smogon/calc`](./patches/%40smogon%2Bcalc%2B0.7.0.patch) incorporates all the changes up to the [`976aff3`](https://github.com/smogon/damage-calc/commit/976aff3d06c3865de77ac6b3bf34c3442d45e198) commit, which adds support for Gen 9.
+These changes are unpublished on [npm](https://www.npmjs.com/package/@smogon/calc) as Gen 9 support in `@smogon/calc` is considered experimental (at the time of writing on 2022/12/14).
+Note that `@smogon/calc` does not support all Gen 9 mechanics out-of-the-box, such as *Supreme Overlord*.
+As a temporary measure, Calcdex will manually account for some of these missing mechanics when building the arguments passed to the `calculate()` function of `@smogon/calc`.
+  >
   > [Patch for `react-select`](./patches/react-select%2B5.4.0.patch) wraps the [`scrollIntoView()` call in the `componentDidUpdate()` of the `Select` component](https://github.com/JedWatson/react-select/blob/4b8468636bcfadf0cfe45f9a7a6c1db5dca08d9a/packages/react-select/src/Select.tsx#L735-L743) in a `setTimeout()` so that the internal [`menuListRef`](https://github.com/JedWatson/react-select/blob/4b8468636bcfadf0cfe45f9a7a6c1db5dca08d9a/packages/react-select/src/Select.tsx#L1928-L1931) is available when the menu first opens.
   >
   > [`scrollIntoView()`](https://github.com/JedWatson/react-select/blob/4b8468636bcfadf0cfe45f9a7a6c1db5dca08d9a/packages/react-select/src/utils.ts#L234-L259) is responsible for auto-scrolling the `MenuList` to the focused option that is overflowed (i.e., out of view).
 It's also responsible for auto-scrolling to the selected option when the `MenuList` first opens.
 When used in conjunction with [`simplebar`](https://github.com/Grsmto/simplebar) (via [`Scrollable`](./src/components/ui/Scrollable/Scrollable.tsx)), the `scrollRef` of `Scrollable` may not be available as soon as it mounts, so the `setTimeout()` gives the `menuListRef` time to set (by placing the `scrollIntoView()` call at the top of the call stack).